 MBBS, MD (Gen Medicine), DM (Neurology)

 Dr. Jayanti Mani has set up the Epilepsy Programme at Kokilaben Hospital.
-She is responsible for the medical management of all the patients with seizures and epilepsy including selection of patients who will benefit from epilepsy surgery.
-Thirty five epilepsy surgeries have been performed at Kokilaben Hospital so far.
+She has expertise in the medical management of all the patients with seizures and epilepsy and also the selection of patients who will benefit from epilepsy surgery.

 Her interest in epilepsy then took her to the Cleveland Clinic Foundation where she completed a two year fellowship in Clinical Epilepsy and Neurophysiology during years 2003-2005.
 Dr. Mani trained with stalwarts in the field of adult and paediatric epilepsy like Dr. Hans Luders and Dr. Elaine Wyllie.
 She won awards for her research during this period.

-After her return to Mumbai in 2005, Dr. Mani had been working as a Consultant Neurologist and Epileptologist in Mumbai with attachments at Bombay Hospital and Research Centre and at Wockhardt Hospitals, Mulund.
+After her return to India in 2005, Dr. Mani was a Consultant Neurologist and Epileptologist in Mumbai with attachments at Bombay Hospital and Medical Research Centre and at Wockhardt Hospitals, Mulund.
 She set up the video EEG monitoring and Epilepsy Program at the Bombay Hospital in Mumbai.
 She facilitated several surgeries for intractable epilepsy during this period.

 Dr Mani has spent almost her entire clinical career in teaching hospitals in India and abroad.
 She has maintained a keen academic and research interest in Neurology and Neurophysiology and has publications in national and international journals like Neurology, Neurology India and Seizure, and has also contributed chapters to international textbooks in Epilepsy.

 Her interest in teaching has found her an affiliation as an Honorary Visiting Consultant in the Department of Medicine, Lokmanya Tilak Memorial Medical College and General